April is Distracted Driving Awareness Month

 Injured?
 Contact a Tampa Distracted Driving Lawyer

-If you’ve been injured because of the poor choices of a distracted driver or are having problems getting your insurance to pay out after a car accident, consult with a Tampa distracted driving lawyer to learn about your legal options.
+If you’ve been injured because of the poor choices of a distracted driver or are having problems getting your insurance to pay out after a car accident, consult with a Tampa car accident lawyer to learn about your legal options.
 A car accident can lead to lifelong injuries, mountains of debt, and other issues at work or home.
 You don’t have to face those effects alone.
 The attorneys at Winters & Yonker are committed to supporting Tampa residents injured in car accidents and are willing to fight on their behalf to ensure they receive the compensation they deserve.
 Contact us today to set up a free consultation.